temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 ![](../../../Pictures/artem_abramov_cia_dump_ipv6_http.pcapng [Web Ethernet0 to External Ethernet0]_167.png)

 There is a new type of traffic ICMPv6 mixed with IPv4 traffic, which serves for Neighbour solicitation and advertisement, i.e. discovery service.
-The request to the server from admin was made with `curl` and was completed successfuly.
+The request to the server from admin was made with `curl` and was completed successfully.
 The request uses IPv6 addresses.